MelodyShih/cufinufft-old/README.md

 # cuFINUFFT
+[Update] The main repository has moved to https://github.com/flatironinstitute/cufinufft.
+Please refer to it for latest development.

 A GPU implementation of 2, 3 dimension type 1, 2 non-uniform FFT based on [FINUFFT][1].

 This is a work from Melody Shih's internship at Flatiron Institute, advised by CCM project leader Alex Barnett.